Createdd/Writing/articles/VotingApp.md

 [Check out my commit on Github after these steps.](https://github.com/DDCreationStudios/votingApp/tree/d398cce56b1df2d042c07d2849223e88a5a2ed7f)

 After that, connect the authentication process to your database
+___
+⭐ Tip: Use for your callback and testing always `http://127.0.0.1:3000/` instead of `http://localhost:3000/`, since it solves a lot of problems, that might occur using passport-twitter. 😉
+___
 - create a mongoose Schema for your users (to track them in your database)
 - fill the callback function of your passport.js file when implementing the twitter strategy, with filtering your database for the user and creating a new one if a user is not existing
 - create a function to test if a user is authenticated and implement it in your desired routes (providing sufficient **authorization**)